-Courses in accounting, banking, econometrics, economics, finance, management and marketing may require at least two units of mathematics (not general mathematics) as either assumed knowledge or recommended studies.
-HSC economics or business studies are considered a useful but not essential preparation for courses in these areas.
+Courses in Accounting, Banking, Econometrics, Economics, Finance, Management and Marketing may require at least two units of Mathematics (not Standard Mathematics) as either assumed knowledge or recommended studies.
+HSC Economics or Business studies are considered a useful but not essential preparation for courses in these areas.

-Students wishing to undertake actuarial studies at tertiary level generally require HSC mathematics extension 1 or HSC mathematics extension 2 as a prerequisite.
+Students wishing to undertake Actuarial studies at tertiary level generally require HSC Mathematics Extension 1 or HSC Mathematics Extension 2 as a prerequisite.